ck9sky/ai9sky/README.md

-## Experimental OpenAI ChatGPT and DALLE pages.
+## Experiments with OpenAI ChatGPT and DALLE pages, and Possibly other APIs.

 This Django project experiments with use of various Artificial Intelligence/AI APIs, primarily APIs from openai.com.
 This project may include other experiments, such as 3rd-party model testing.

-This Django project consists of different ways to access OpenAI ChatGPT and DALLE APIs. __Each app of this project is dedicated to a single API and/or method of accessing that API.__ I may add experiments with APIs from other sites (such as Google or Facebook).
+This Django project consists of different ways to access OpenAI ChatGPT and DALLE APIs. <u>__Each app of this project is dedicated to a single API and/or method of accessing that API.__</u> I may add experiments with APIs from other sites (such as Google or Facebook).

 In the future I made add one or more apps to experiment with *clones* of 3rd party AI models&mdash;3rd